We’ve started work on our new bottling facility – Greencroft Two – at our main site in County Durham.

 So why are we building a new bottling facility?

 Utilising additional space on the Greencroft Estate, we have brought forward by 12 months plans to develop a purpose built bottling facility of around 220,000 ft2 (20,439m2).
-With work set to be completed in 2020, this will be the most modern and environmentally sustainable wine bottling facility housing new filling lines and increasing capability to 400 million litres per year, from 200 million litres at present.
+When completed this will be the most modern and environmentally sustainable wine bottling facility housing new filling lines and increasing capability to 400 million litres per year, from 200 million litres at present.

 The details of the project are still in development however we are working to incorporate a number of leading edge technologies designed to minimise our impact on the environment and start conversations about how businesses can pioneer changes within their organisations.